Cry of Battle: Production

 Rita Moreno's scenes were shot around her travel to Hollywood to accept the Academy Award for Best Supporting Actress for West Side Story.
 A Filipino designed her dress for the awards ceremony, which Edith Head voted the most original of the night.
 The designer returned to the Philippines the next day.

 Moreno's planned nude bathing scene in the film attracted a great deal of publicity.
 She eventually filmed the scene wearing a dress.

-In popular culture
+Legacy

-Cry of Battle and the 1961 film War Is Hell were playing as a double feature at the Texas Theatre in Dallas, Texas on November 22, 1963.
-After fatally shooting President John F. Kennedy and Dallas police officer J. D. Tippit earlier that afternoon, Lee Harvey Oswald sneaked into the theater without paying while War Is Hell was on the screen.
-After box office cashier Julia Postal was informed by shoe store employee John Brewer that a man had entered the theater, she called Dallas police.
-Despite attempting to shoot the arresting officer, Oswald was arrested.
-Oswald was fatally shot two days later by club owner Jack Ruby while being transferred to another jail.
+Cry of Battle is today remembered not for its own merits, but for the coincidence that it played at the Texas Theatre in Dallas in the afternoon of November 22, 1963, as the second part of a double feature with War Is Hell.
+Lee Harvey Oswald hid in the theater after assassinating President John F. Kennedy and shooting police officer J. D. Tippit and was arrested while War Is Hell was still playing.